-Advanced maintenance procedures for removal, installation, rigging, and adjustment of in-flight refueling boom and receptacles, and associated equipment.
+Advanced maintenance procedures for removal, installation, rigging, and adjustment of in-flight refueling boom and receptacles and associated equipment.
 Includes system operational checkout and fault isolation procedures.
-(May be repeated for credit on various aircraft-AF A&P program applicable course.)
+(May be repeated for credit on various aircraft - Air Force Airframe & Powerplant Program applicable course.)